lucasjds/Arke.ToDoList.API/README.md

 Inside the `Arke.ToDoList.API\Arke.ToDoList.Tests`, it is found a report on the Code Coverage.
 To keep it simple, only the Business Logic was covered.

 # Things to Improve
 1. I could have used FluentValidations to have a more scalable application.
-By doing that, I would have separated the validation from the TaskService, for example.
+By doing that, I would have separated the validation from the TaskService, for example, and would be applying one responsaiblity principle of SOLID.
 2. To document, I could have used stylecop.
 By Doing that I could have documennted the Interfaces and all the files with a brief explanation
 3. I could have created a nuget package of Arke.ToDoList.Shared.
 By doing that, other applications - such as the front end - could use the classes in this project.
 A good example is TaskModel that can be shared with the front end.
 4. I could have created unit tests for the controllers.